VincyZed/surge-synthesizer.github.io/manual/Surge.md

 ![Illustration 5: Slider context menu](./images/Pictures/clear_modulation-2.png)

-Alternatively, you can also reset its modulation slider (blue slider) to 0 by either double-clicking/Ctrl+clicking on it once routing mode is engaged, or typing in 0.00 in the type-in editor (see [Edit Value](#edit-value)).
+Alternatively, you can also reset its modulation slider (blue slider) to 0 by double-clicking on it when routing mode is engaged, or typing in 0.00 in the type-in editor (see [Edit Value](#edit-value)).

 <br/>